miguelbeca/MedicareCharges/README.md

 ## Conclusions

 This work served as a good exercise into dealing with a large dataset and being able to visualize it as a cloropeth.
-As part of a future Data Incubator project, it would serve as a great starting point in order to be enriched with other relevant data, such as cost-of-living data, provider data, additional mapping of metropolitan areas.
+As part of a future project, it would serve as a great starting point in order to be enriched with other relevant data, such as cost-of-living data, provider data, additional mapping of metropolitan areas.
 By cross-referecing additional datasets, it would then be possible to infer some causes which could explain the wide range of charges for common medical procedures in the United States.